cheshire137/overwatch-team-comps/README.md

 able to save their team comps as well as be able to easily share their team comps.

+Feature planning is done on [our Trello board](https://trello.com/b/STeIZ1td/project-overwatch-team-comp-organizer).

 ## App Structure

 - Ruby on Rails web app using [React](https://facebook.github.io/react/) for a speedy,